f1b0/Python/ssh_manager/README.md

 ______________

+This tool is still under development.

 Functionalities:

   + read csv files as host list
   + opens a new terminal window which asks for login

+  To Do:
+    - Password Management
+    - SSH Key Manager
+    - Host availability test funtionalities

 ______________